 Any sign or form produced by the federal government.

-Canada is an officially bilingual country, which means it has two official languages: French and English.
-In practice, however, the majority of Canadians speak English, a small minority speak both English and French, another small minority speak English and some other language, and the smallest minority of all speak only French.
-The complex power relationships between these four group define Canada’s language controversy, which is one of the country’s longest-running political dramas.
+Canada is an officially bilingual country, with two official languages: French and English.
+In practice, however, the majority of Canadians speak English, with progressively smaller numbers speaking English and French, English and some other language, or only French.
+The complex power relationships between these four groups forms one of Canada’s longest-running political dramas.

 As discussed in the people chapter, the majority of Canadians trace their ancestry to somewhere in the British Isles, and 17.2 million Canadians, or about 50 per cent of the population, claim English as their first and only language.
 If we include Canadians who speak English as a second language (mostly immigrants and French-Canadians) or native English-speakers who learned a second language at some point, the rate of English fluency in Canada climbs to around 90 per cent.